ivx/ears/README.md

 end
 ```

-Finally, you need to implement `MyConsumer` by subclassing `Ears::Consumer`.
+Finally, you need to implement `MyConsumer` by subclassing `Ears::Consumer`. and call the configure method.

 ```ruby
 class MyConsumer < Ears::Consumer